-- 1. Title to the property is assumed to be good and marketable and the legal description correct. - 2.
-No responsibility for legal matters is assumed.
-All existing liens, mortgages, or other

-- encumbrances have been disregarded and the property is appraised as though free and clear, under responsible ownership and competent management. - 3.
-The appraisers developing these appraisals are not required to give testimony of attendance in court by reason of the appraisals, unless directed by, employed by, and provided legal counsel by the Ochiltree County Appraisal District. - 4.
-All properties are appraised in fee simple interest in accordance with Texas Property Tax Code Sec 25.06 (Jurisdictional Exception to Standards Rule 6-4 (c) and 6-5(c) of USPAP) - 5.
-All sketches in the appraisal records are intended to be visual aids with rounded measurements and should not be constructed as surveys or engineering reports, etc. - 6.
-All information in the appraisal records are obtained by members of the appraisal district's staff or other reliable sources. - 7.
+- 1. Title to the property was assumed to be good and marketable and the legal description correct. - 2.
+No responsibility for legal matters was assumed.
+All existing liens, mortgages, or other encumbrances were disregarded and the property was appraised as though free and clear, under responsible ownership and competent management. - 3.
+The appraisers developing these appraisals were not required to give testimony of attendance in court by reason of the appraisals, unless directed by, employed by, and provided legal counsel by the Ochiltree County Appraisal District. - 4.
+All properties were appraised in fee simple interest in accordance with Texas Property Tax Code Sec 25.06 (Jurisdictional Exception to Standards Rule 6-4 (c) and 6-5(c) of USPAP) - 5.
+All sketches in the appraisal records were intended to be visual aids with rounded measurements and should not be constructed as surveys or engineering reports, etc. - 6.
+All information in the appraisal records was obtained by members of the appraisal district's staff or other reliable sources. - 7.
 The appraisal staff has inspected, as permitted, by observation, the land and the improvements thereon; however, it is not possible to personally observe conditions beneath the soil or hidden structural components within the improvements.
 Therefore, no representations are made as to these matters unless specifically considered in an individual appraisal. - 8.
-All interior inspections are performed at the property owners' request by appointment.
-All other inspections performed are external and assume the quality, condition, and desirability of the interior are approximately equal to that of the exterior, unless otherwise known. - 9.
-Agricultural land is appraised at market value using a market data model based on market sales information.
-However, it may also be subject to appraisal using an income model specified in Sec.
-23, Sub-chapters C, D, and E of the Texas Property Tax Code.
-(Jurisdictional Exception to 6-4 (b) of USPAP) - 10.
+All interior inspections were performed at the property owners' request by appointment.
+All other inspections performed were external and assumed the quality, condition, and desirability of the interior were approximately equal to that of the exterior, unless

+- otherwise known. - 9.
 The highest and best use of property is defined as the most reasonable and probable use of the land that will generate the highest return to the property over a period of time.
 This use must be legal, physically possible, economically feasible, and the most profitable of the potential uses.
-An appraiser's identification of a property's highest and best use is always a statement of opinion, never a statement of fact.
-Furthermore, appraisers are limited by Texas Property Code Section 23.01(d) in the use of this principle for appraising residential homestead property. - 11.
-Subsurface rights (mineral and oil) are not considered in making these appraisals.
+An appraiser's identification of a property's highest and best use for the purposes of this report was always a statement of opinion, never a statement of fact.
+Furthermore, appraisers were limited by Texas Property Code Section 23.01(d) in the use of this principle for appraising residential homestead property. - 10.
+Subsurface rights (mineral and oil) were not considered in making these appraisals.